Can Chameleon Field be identified with Quintessence ?: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Hartmut Abele for stimulating discussions and to Philippe Brax and Alkistis Pourtsidou for fruitful discussions.
-The results of this paper have been reported at the Workshop ``Dark energy in the laboratory'', which was held on 20th - 22nd of April 2016 at Chicheley Hall, the Kavli Royal Society International Centre, United Kingdom.
-This work was supported by the Austrian ``Fonds zur F\"orderung der Wissenschaftlichen Forschung'' (FWF) under the contract I689-N16.
+The work of A. N. Ivanov was supported by the Austrian ``Fonds zur F\"orderung der Wissenschaftlichen Forschung'' (FWF) under the contracts P31702-N27 and P26636-N20, and ``Deutsche F\"orderungsgemeinschaft'' (DFG) AB 128/5-2.
+The work of M. Wellenzohn was supported by the MA 23 (FH-Call 16) under the project ``Photonik - Stiftungsprofessur f\"ur Lehre''.